Krillh/Airzlinshire/Gvar/Old Gvar/Old Gvar.md

 - /hyof/: formal and urgent or severe command
 - /hyoz/: casual command, almost just a question

-## Forming Conditionals
+## Forming Conditionals and Time Dependance
-In Old Gvar, a conditional is formed by
+In Old Gvar, a conditional is formed by the conjunction /psho/, with the condition for the previous clause in the following clause.
+An example might be /pan e zlesi o pen *psho* /
 # Phonology
 Old Gvar originally used the following consonants in IPA: p, b, t, d, k, g, ɸ, β, s, z, ʃ, ʒ, x, m, n, l, ɻ.
 However, because some consonant clusters are difficult to say, there were a few rapid phonological changes.
 The language after these minor consonant shifts is considered to be the real Old Gvar since the period before them was so short-lived.
 The cluster changes are as follows:
 - \[tl\] -> \[sl\]